agera-edc/IdentityHub/docs/developer/decision-records/2022-07-01-get-claims/README.md

 5. Participant B extracts the IdentityHub URL of participant A from a JWS obtained in previous steps.
 6. Participant B gets VerifiableCredentials from IdentityHub A.
 7. Participant B gets a list of JWS.
+This JWS contains a [Verifiable credential](https://www.w3.org/TR/vc-data-model/) in its payload, (see [example Verifiable Credential (as JWT)](https://www.w3.org/TR/vc-data-model/#example-usage-of-the-credentialsubject-property)).
 For each JWS:
    8. Participant B parses the JWS, extracts the DID of the issuer from the JWS payload.
    9. Participant B retrieves the issuer DID Document.